velesnitski/nodejs-backend-roadmap/README.md

 Feel free to contribute and add more resources.

 First time contributing to a repository?
-For more information about the steps and guides, check out [this repository](https://github.com/firstcontributions/first-contributions). ([Also available in Persian](https://github.com/firstcontributions/first-contributions/blob/master/translations/README.fa.md))
+For more information about the steps and guides, check out [this repository](https://github.com/firstcontributions/first-contributions).